openethereum/parity-ethereum/README.md

 Parity-Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
 We are developing Parity-Ethereum using the sophisticated and cutting-edge Rust programming language.
 Parity-Ethereum is licensed under the GPLv3, and can be used for all your Ethereum needs.

-By default, Parity-Ethereum will run a JSONRPC server on `127.0.0.1:8545` and a Web-Sockets server on `127.0.0.1:8546`.
+By default, Parity-Ethereum will run a JSON-RPC HTTP server on `127.0.0.1:8545` and a Web-Sockets server on `127.0.0.1:8546`.
 This is fully configurable and supports a number of APIs.

 If you run into problems while using Parity-Ethereum, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
-We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.MD](SECURITY.md).
+We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

 Parity-Ethereum's current beta-release is 2.0.
-You can download it at https://github.com/paritytech/parity/releases or follow the instructions below to build from source.
+You can download it at [the releases page](https://github.com/paritytech/parity/releases) or follow the instructions below to build from source.
+Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ----